gitlabhq/gitlabhq/PROCESS.md

 ### Feature requests

 Thanks for your interest in GitLab.
 We don't use the issue tracker for feature requests.
+Things that are wrong but are not a regression compared to older versions of GitLab are considered feature requests and not issues.
 Please use http://feedback.gitlab.com/ for this purpose or create a merge request implementing this feature.
 Have a look at the \[contribution guidelines\]\(https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) for more information.

 ### Issue report for old version